Zaid837/Zaid837/README.md

 ## I'm a Frontend Engineer, Developer Advocate and Gamer

-- 🔭 I’m currently working on a Fintech Solution, a large E-Commerce App and my personal website 👨‍💻
+- 🔭 I’m currently working on a Visitor management platform, a large E-Commerce App and my personal website 👨‍💻
 - 🌱 I’m currently learning React and React Ecosystems, libraries, frameworks or technologies and Node.js
 - 👯 I’m looking to collaborate on exciting projects, code or live site reviews, anything and everything!
 - 🤔 I’m looking for help with JavaScript, React.js, TypeScript and NodeJs